 (Additional fees may be applied depending on amount of preparation required or size of group, group size of 30 or larger will require an additional trainer)

 Tony Loomis was a secondary physical education teacher in Naugatuck, CT for over 10 years.
-He is currently the Physical Education and Health Curriculum Coordinator in Wallingford Schools.
+He then worked as the Physical Education and Health Curriculum Coordinator in Wallingford Schools.
+Tony currently serves the profession as the Health & PE Department Leader at Southington High School.
 He is the 2014 SHAPE America National High School Physical Education Teacher of the Year and was recognized in 2005 as CTAHPERD’s Outstanding New Professional.
 Tony travels around the country to present on topics such as Increasing Motivation and Participation in Physical Education, and Incorporating Technology into Physical Education.
-He also has experience as a key-note speaker.
+He also has experience as a keynote speaker.
 Along with being a Cadre member, Tony was part of the CT Physical Fitness Assessment Committee, 3rd Generation.
 He enjoys being a role model for his students through practicing a physically active lifestyle.
 Tony is the new Facilitator for the CADRE!!

 Dr. Jean Mee is the retired CT State Department of Education Consultant for Physical Education and School Health Education, and professor of exercise science.
 She is a former teacher education program coordinator, district director of health and physical education, and physical educator and health educator PreK-12.